HSchwichtenberg/.NETFrameworkTo.NETCoreMigrationPowerShellScript/README.md

 # Installation

+1. Make sure you enabled PowerShell scripts on your system (e.g using: set-executionpolicy unrestricted)
-Running the script as administrator will register the script in the Windows Explorer context menu for .csproj files.
+2. Running the script as administrator will register the script in the Windows Explorer context menu for .csproj files.

 ![Register Script](Assets/Registration.jpg)